 Curated by Dana Turkovic and supported by PNC Arts Alive

 In Rudi Stern’s book “Let there be Neon” he outlines the magic of neon, weaving high art with a handcraft relegated mostly to the electric-sign trade.
 Stern recognizes the potential for the medium, beyond the logos: “neon is sculptural, architectural and when done right, is highly aesthetic.”
-Recognizing its popular appeal, Laumeier Sculpture Park’s 2018 exhibition with neon artist and sign historian David Hutson will also showcase two large scale outdoor neon works along with his extensive collection of vintage neon signs alongside and in conversation with a checklist of about 15 neon sculptures from Hutson’s current body of work.
+Recognizing its popular appeal, Laumeier Sculpture Park’s 2018 exhibition with neon artist and sign historian David Hutson will also showcase one large scale outdoor neon installation along with his extensive collection of vintage neon signs alongside and in conversation with a checklist of about 15 neon sculptures from Hutson’s current body of work.

 Installed in the Aronson Fine Arts Center, Hutson’s work will be part of the 15th iteration of the Kranzberg Exhibition Series, a longstanding annual program that supports the development of exhibitions and large-scale sculptural commissions for regional artists.
 The mixture of new work by Hutson and restored vintage signs will activate imaginations through this decidedly retro, yet strangely contemporary medium of bendy gaseous typography.